ezpaarse-project/ezpaarse/doc/tools.md

 Options:
-  --fields, -f            fields to extract from log lines (ex: url,login,host)  [required] --separator, --sep, -s  character to use between each field                    [required]  [default: "\t"] --proxy, -p             the proxy which generated the log file
+  --fields, -f            fields to extract from log lines (ex: url,login,host)  [required] --separator, --sep, -s  character to use between each field                    [required]  [default: "\t"] --input, -i             a file to extract the fields from (default: stdin)
+  --output, -o            a file to write the result into (default: stdout) --proxy, -p             the proxy which generated the log file
   --format, -t            the format of log lines (ex: %h %u [%t] "%r")